thoughtworks/build-your-own-radar/README.md

 - Create a new ELB and select the Target Group you just created
 - Add the ELB to your Web DMZ security group

-### Prepare the EC2 instance to run your application
+#### Prepare the EC2 instance to run your application

+We need to install git and npm.

-SSH to the machine and install Git:
+SSH to the machine and install git:

 `yum install git`

 Create a new SSH key pair and add the public key to your GitHub account in the usual way.
-You should then be able to pull the project code:

-`git clone git@[project URI]`

-Next install NPM.
+Next install npm.
 See https://nodejs.org/en/download/package-manager/ for details of how to do this on AWS Linux.

-### Running the application
+### Deploying the application

-You should now be able to run the application:
+You should now be able to pull the project code and run the application:

 ```
+git clone git@github.com:capgemini-psdu/build-your-own-radar.git
 cd build-your-own-radar
 npm install
 npm run dev